 A dissimilarity index is a way of measuring the amount of difference between two distributions.
 In our application, the value of the dissimilarity index is the amount that one distribution would have to change in order to match the other.
 Calculation details are available in Evaluating the 1996–2006 employment projections.

 The mean absolute percent error (MAPE) provides a measure for comparing the accuracy of projections for the components of the labor force.
 The weighted MAPE weights each component in accordance with its share of the total, placing less emphasis on smaller components.
 Calculation details are available in Evaluating the 1996–2006 employment projections.

 For macro variables—GDP and the Unemployment Rate—comparisons are made to potential values.
 Potential is the estimate of a value that would have occurred had the economy's resources been fully utilized in a sustainable manner.
 It is roughly the peak of a business cycle.
 Potential values are estimated by CBO.
 The comparison between rounds potential values are updated every time a new projection round is evaluated.

 The economy changes over time and with it the data collected to describe it.

 Changes in the race categories collected by the Census can limit the extent to which we can evaluate our labor force projections by race.

 The Standard Occupational Classification (SOC) system used by Employment Projections is routinely re–evaluated so that it can capture new and emerging occupations.
 When these changes occur it can result in some occupations not being comparable between when the projection was made and when the projection can be evaluated.

 More information on the SOC is available here:

 Internal, unrounded and unsuppressed data were used for some calculations.
-Use of publically available data will result in figures with compounded rounding issues and provide answers which may be different in significant ways.
+Use of publicly available data will result in figures with compounded rounding issues and provide answers which may be different in significant ways.